-Bill Saunders, J.D., is a graduate of the Harvard Law School who has been involved in issues of public policy, law and ethics for thirty years.
+William L. Saunders, J.D., is a graduate of Harvard Law School and has been involved in issues of public policy, law, and ethics for thirty years.
 A regular columnist for the National Catholic Bioethics Quarterly, Mr. Saunders has written widely on these topics, as well as on Catholic social teaching.
-He has given lectures in law schools and colleges throughout the United States and the world.
+He has lectured in law schools and colleges throughout the United States and the world.
 Mr. Saunders’ latest book, Unborn Human Life and Fundamental Rights: Leading Constitutional Cases Under Scrutiny, was published in 2019.
 He is the Director of the Program in Human Rights at the IHE, which includes the MA in Human Rights.
 He also acts as a Consultant to the United States Conference of Catholic Bishops’ Committee on International Justice and Peace, and is the Director of the Center for Human Rights, where he works closely with Distinguished Fellow, Chen Guangcheng.

-John Henry Hobgood is the Administrative Assistant for the IHE.
-He holds a B.A. from the University of Notre Dame, where he studied in the Program of Liberal Studies.
+John Henry Hobgood holds a B.A. from the University of Notre Dame, where he studied in the Program of Liberal Studies.
 His interests include the history of political thought (especially early-modern) and normative questions surrounding religion and politics.
-He lives in Washington, D.C.

 Encyclical by Pope Leo XIII on devotion to Saint Joseph